For a lot of people, advancing in their careers seems like a mixture of a gamble and rocket science.

-The first thing you need to keep in mind is that there’s no one who cares about your career more than you do, which is why the responsibility to take the initiative needs to be yours and yours alone.
+The first thing you need to keep in mind is that there is no one who cares about your career more than you do, which is why the responsibility to take the initiative needs to be yours and yours alone.

-This means that you need to be the one volunteering for extra work, staying several hours longer than you’re supposed to and leading the conversation during meetings.
+This means that you need to be the one volunteering for extra work, staying several hours longer than you are supposed to, and leading the conversation during meetings.

 A lack of skill or experience is something that you can make up for in time.
 Taking the initiative, on the other hand, is something that the potential employer values above all else.